docusign/connect-node-listener-gcloud/docs/INSTALLATION_4_cloud_function.md

 # Provision the Cloud Function

 #### Summary
-At the end of this article, you will have recorded the Google Cloud Function's `Trigger URL`.
+At the end of this article, you will have provisioned the Cloud Function and recorded the
+Google Cloud Function's `Trigger URL`.

 The Trigger URL will be used when you create the DocuSign Connect subscription (configuration).
-The URL can also be used as an `EventNotification` setting if you want to add a webhood to a specific envelope created via the API.
+The URL can also be used as an `EventNotification` setting if you want to add a webhook to a specific envelope created via the API.

 #### Steps